Back to the home page

 c.
 Now flash the router with the Tomato firmware for your router.
 That can be done from the configuration panel of your router; usually in the section Administration or Advanced, where it's normally called something like "Firmware Upgrade".

 Note: when upgrading an existing Tomato: always check the box for erasing all data in the NVRAM.
-See the screenshot below (click on it to enlarge):
+See the screenshot below (click on it to enlarge it):

 d.
 After flashing, perform another thorough erase.
-See the screenshot below (click on it to enlarge):
+See the screenshot below (click on it to enlarge it):

 e.
 Pull the power plug from your router, wait 30 seconds, and plug it back in.